-\subsection{Local Convergence Rate of \Cref{alg.accelerated utr}}
+\subsection{Local convergence rate of \Cref{alg.accelerated utr}}

 In this section, we analyze the local convergence rate of \Cref{alg.accelerated utr}.
 Compared to other accelerated SOMs, \Cref{alg.accelerated utr} shows a quadratic local convergence in favor of the local detection mechanism.
-The quadratic local convergence is essential to find approximate solutions with high accuracy.
+The quadratic local convergence is essential to find high-accuracy approximate solutions.
 First, we make the following standard assumption for local convergence analysis. \begin{assumption} Suppose problem \eqref{eq.main problem} has a unique solution $x^*$, which satisfies the second-order sufficient optimality condition

-for some $\nu >0$. \end{assumption} If the above assumption holds, it is a well-known result that Newton's method converges quadratically if initialized in a small region that contains the optimum. \begin{lemma}[Theorem 1.2.5,~\cite{nesterov_lectures_2018}] Suppose Assumption~\ref{assm.lipschitz} and Assumption~\ref{assm.local strongly convex} hold and $\{z_i\}$ is the sequence generated by Newton's method.
+for some $\nu >0$. \end{assumption} If the above assumption holds, it is a well-known result that Newton's method converges quadratically if initialized in a small region that contains the optimum. \begin{lemma}[Theorem 1.2.5,~\cite{nesterov2018lectures}] Suppose Assumption~\ref{assm.lipschitz} and Assumption~\ref{assm.local strongly convex} hold and $\{z_i\}$ is the sequence generated by Newton's method.
 Denoting $R_i = \|z_i-x^*\|$, when the initial point $z_0$ is in the region:

 then $z_i \in \mathcal{LQ}_p$ for all $i$ and it converges quadratically to $x^*$: